WebberZone/better-search/readme.txt

 == Installation ==

+= WordPress install =
+1. Navigate to Plugins within your WordPress Admin Area

+2. Click "Add new" and in the search box enter "Better Search" and select "Keyword" from the dropdown

+3. Find the plugin in the list (usually the first result) and click "Install Now"

+= Manual install =
 1. Download the plugin

 2. Extract the contents of better-search.zip to wp-content/plugins/ folder.
 You should get a folder called better-search.

 3. Activate the Plugin in WP-Admin.

-4. Goto Settings > Better Search to configure
+4. Goto **Settings > Better Search** to configure

-5. Goto Appearance > Widgets to add the Popular Searches sidebar widgets to your theme
+5. Goto **Appearance > Widgets** to add the Popular Searches sidebar widgets to your theme

+6. Optionally visit the **Custom Styles** tab to add any custom CSS styles.
+These are added to `wp_head` on the pages where the posts are displayed

 == Screenshots ==

-1. Better Search options in WP-Admin
+1. Options in WP-Admin - General options
+2. Options in WP-Admin - Output options
+3. Options in WP-Admin - Custom Styles

 == Frequently Asked Questions ==

-If your question isn't listed here, please post a comment at the <a href="http://wordpress.org/tags/better-search?forum_id=10">WordPress.org support forum</a>.
+If your question isn't listed here, please post a comment at the <a href="hhttp://wordpress.org/support/plugin/better-search">WordPress.org support forum</a>.
 I monitor the forums on an ongoing basis.
-If you're looking for more advanced support, please see <a href="http://ajaydsouza.com/support/">details here</a>.
+If you're looking for more advanced paid support, please see <a href="http://ajaydsouza.com/support/">details here</a>.

 = Can I customize the output? =

-Several customization options are available via the Settings page in WordPress Admin.
-You can access this via <strong>Settings » Better Search</strong>
+All options can be customized within the Options page in WP-Admin itself

 The plugin also supports the use of template files within your theme.
 You can create a file called `better-search-template.php` in your theme's directory and the plugin will use it to display the results.